Nobuyoshi-Lab/streaming-usb-camera/README.md

 # Credits

-This application is based on the [YOLOv8](https://github.com/ultralytics/ultralytics).
+This application used [YOLOv8](https://github.com/ultralytics/ultralytics).
 All credit goes to the original authors.